 What was the highest silver price ever and when was it reached?
 Learn about the white metal’s historic and current price movement.

-The spot price of silver has been relatively flat the last few years, with gold receiving more attention.
-However, prices are on the move with many experts predicting that it will outperform the yellow metal.
+The spot price of silver has been relatively flat the last few years, with gold receiving more attention and demand.
+However, prices are on the move with many experts predicting that it will outperform gold.

-Despite its lacklustre performance up until now, many silver-focused investors believe that a bull market for the precious metal is on its way.
+Despite its lackluster performance with the precious metals market up until now, many silver-focused investors believe that a bull market for the precious metal is on its way.

 Experts are optimistic, and as a result, some market watchers are beginning to price forecast and ask themselves, “What was the highest price for silver?”

 The answer to that question reveals how much potential there is for the silver price to rise.
-Read on for a look at how the silver price chart has shifted in the past, and what that could mean for the future.
+Read on for a look at how historical silver prices have moved, and what that means for both current silver prices and the white metal’s price in the future.